.png)

 She stopped mere inches in front of him, their eyes locked, and whispered.
 “Thales.”

 “Do I know you?” he asked, because his dreams were just that.
 They weren’t real.
-He didn’t know this woman and she definitely wasn’t his love.
+He didn’t know this woman who exuded power and class in equal measures, and she definitely wasn’t his love.

 Her gray irises darkened to slate as they filled with a sadness so deep, he had to fight the urge to take this stranger into his arms and comfort her.
 “Not anymore.”
 Her lips trembled as they curved into a soft smile.
 “But I hope to change that.”